-5. Emergency requests from police in life threatening situations:
+5. Emergency requests from police in life threatening situations

-SaskTel does assist police services in emergency life threatening situations such as missing persons cases, individuals in distress or in cases where a person has called 911 and hangs up.
-After normal working hours these requests are handled by a SaskTel Operator.
+SaskTel does assist police services in emergency life threatening situations such as missing person(s) cases, individuals in distress or in cases where a person has called 911 and hangs up.
+After normal working hours these requests are handled by SaskTel's Network Operations Center.